Murder of Hannah Cornelius: Background

 In the early hours of May 27, 2017, Hannah Cornelius had offered Cheslin Marsh a ride home after a night out with friends.
 While the pair were parked outside Marsh's residence, they were ambushed by four men.
 CCTV footage captured the moment the gang encircled their vehicle.
 Armed with weapons, they forced Cheslin into the backseat and then the trunk, while Hannah was restrained between the two front seats.

-The attackers drove the car to a petrol station, attempting to withdraw money using Cheslin's card.
+The attackers drove the car to a petrol station, attempting to withdraw money using Cheslin's bank card.
 When they were given an incorrect PIN, the gang drove to a remote area.
-There, Cheslin was attacked with bricks and left, believed to be dead.
+There, Cheslin was beaten and attacked with bricks and abandoned, believed to be dead.
 He survived, albeit with significant injuries.

-The men afterwards drove with Hannah to an acquaintance's drug den, pressuring her to consume crystal meth and cannabis with them before again driving off with her.
-One of the suspects testified a condom was then produced and that Hannah had agreed to have sex with the gang in return for her release.
-She was then taken to a closed paintball park and repeatedly raped over several hours by the gang and another alleged perpetrator who was not later apprehended.
+The men afterwards drove with Hannah to an acquaintance's drug den, forcing her to consume crystal meth and cannabis with them before again driving off with her.
+One of the suspects testified a condom was then produced and claimed that Hannah had agreed to have sex with the gang in return for her release.
+She was then taken to a closed paintball park where she was held down by force by the gang and another alleged perpetrator (who was not later apprehended) and repeatedly raped and sodomised in turns over and over for several hours.
+All suspects admitted to being high on the above mentioned drugs, which contributed to the prolonged and vicious nature of the assault.
+Evidence found at the crime scene included several used condoms with DNA matching the suspects, along with one of Hannah's earrings that had been torn off.
 Near dawn, they took her to Knorhoek farm road next to a vineyard.
-Prosecutors at trial allege the accused intended to further rape Cornelius at the vineyard.
-Reports from the trial indicated that the men had initially planned to release her until she began to resist.
-She was then hauled from the trunk of the vehicle, kicked and beaten, stabbed in the neck, and finally fatally injured when a large 82-pound rock (which had been used to cover a borehole) was lifted and dropped on Cornelius' head twice as she was held down.
+Prosecutors at trial allege the accused intended to further rape Cornelius at the vineyard since her body was found with her jeans pulled down to her knees.
+Autopsy testimony from the trial revealed she had suffered significant genital injury, along with grains of sand in her vagina, indicative of forced and repeated sexual assault, as well as severe bruising on her arms and legs caused by strong gripping while being held down on the ground.
+Semen was found on her clothing and body, while skin cell specimens obtained from Hannah's fingernails matched scratch marks from at least two of the accused suspects' faces, indicating she resisted their assault..
+One of the accused men testified they had initially planned to release Hannah at the vineyard until she began to resist.
+She was then hauled from the trunk of the vehicle, stabbed in the neck, kicked and beaten into submission, and finally fatally injured when a large 82-pound rock (which had been used to cover a borehole) was lifted and dropped on Cornelius' head at least twice as she was held down.